Prediabetes

 Ask your healthcare provider about getting a simple blood test if you have any of these risk factors:

-• Have an unhealthy weight (overweight or obese; BMI of 25 or higher)
+• Unhealthy weight (overweight or obese; BMI of 25 or higher)

-• Have a previous diagnosis of gestational diabetes or gave birth to a baby more than 9 pounds
+• A history of gestational diabetes or giving birth to a baby over 9 pounds

-Everyone between the ages 35-70 who are overweight or obese should be screened for prediabetes and Type 2 diabetes.
+Adults aged 35-70 who are overweight or obese should get screened for prediabetes and type 2 diabetes.

 Prediabetes Risk Assessment